ibexa/documentation-developer/docs/guide/field_type_reference.md

 #### Input expectations

-If input value is of type `string` or `integer`, it will be passed directly to [PHP's built-in `\DateTime` class constructor](http://www.php.net/manual/en/datetime.construct.php), therefore the same input format expectations apply.
+If input value is in `string` or `integer` format, it will be passed directly to [PHP's built-in `\DateTime` class constructor](http://www.php.net/manual/en/datetime.construct.php), therefore the same input format expectations apply.

 It is also possible to directly pass an instance of `\DateTime`.